About the Loyola Experience Engagement Key

 - How did the Engaged Learning experience in this course affect your personal, intellectual, civic, and/or professional development?

-Upload an artifact that represents your “engaged learning” experience.
+Upload a learning artifact that represents your “engaged learning” experience.
 You can include a photo, presentation, reflection for a class, TedTalk, certificate, etc. The artifact should be explained and compliment your reflection.

-Need assistance uploading your reflection to a learning portfolio?
-You can also stop by the Center for Experiential Learning in Sullivan 295 between 9 am and 5 pm Monday through Friday and get help and feedback from the Learning Portfolio Peer Mentor Team!
+Need further assistance uploading your reflection to a learning portfolio?
+You can also stop by the Center for Experiential Learning in Sullivan 295 between 9 am and 5 pm Monday through Friday and get help and feedback from the Center for Experiential Learning undergraduate program assistant team!

 STEP TWO: Submit Your Link to the Center for Experiential Learning.

-Not seeing the form on Taskstream?
+Not seeing the form on Taskstream-TK20?
 Please email us at email@example.com and we will grant you access.

-Submit your learning portfolio with your Engaged Learning reflection by or on Sunday, November 19, 2017.
-A team of faculty and staff will evaluate the learning portfolios and recipients will be notified of their earned key status in early December.
+Reminder: Submit your learning portfolio with your Engaged Learning reflection by or on Sunday, March 25, 2018.
+A team of faculty and staff will evaluate the learning portfolios and recipients will be notified of their earned key status in mid-April.

 Need inspiration?
 Check out our Gallery for Examples!